hanabi/hanabi.github.io/README.md

 ### The Critical 4 Bluff

-* Building on the *3 Bluffs* convention, it is ALSO possible for a card that initiates a *Bluff* to be a copy of any of the 4s that are critical (meaning that the other copy is in the discard pile or it is a black 4).
+* Building on the *3 Bluffs* convention, we also agree that is possible for a card that initiates a *Bluff* to be a copy of any of the 4s that are critical (meaning that the other copy is in the discard pile or it is a black 4).
+* Note that this convention does not apply to the *Wild & Crazy* variant.

 ### Discard Elimination & The Elimination Blind Play